Auto Crime Enforcement Team: KSN rides with WPD for stolen vehicle arrest

 WICHITA, Kan.
-(KSNW) — In September, Wichita Police Department implemented a new Auto Crime Enforcement (ACE) Team.
-In the first 97 days, the unit has made more than 30 arrests, recovered over 140 vehicles, and more than $1.3 Million in stolen property.
+(KSNW) — In September, the Wichita Police Department implemented a new Auto Crime Enforcement (ACE) Team.
+In the first 97 days, the unit has made more than 30 arrests, recovered over 140 vehicles, and more than $1.3 million in stolen property.

-KSN had the chance to ride along with WPD while they made an arrest of a stolen vehicle Tuesday afternoon, you can watch that video below.
+KSN News had the chance to ride along with WPD while they made an arrest of a stolen vehicle Tuesday afternoon, you can watch that video above.

 The team, which is made up of WPD and officers from other departments, is using license plate technology and other methods to crack down on the crime.

-WPD Chief Gordon Ramsay said, “The more we can work together and share information on who’s doing what, pool our resources, share our resources, to go after the worst offenders, the better off we’re all going to be.”
+“The more we can work together and share information on who’s doing what, pool our resources, share our resources, to go after the worst offenders, the better off we’re all going to be,” said Chief Gordon Ramsay.

 The victim of Tuesday’s stolen vehicle was John Germann of Wichita.
 He says he’s grateful for WPD’s help.